CosmicFusion/ROCm-COPR/README.md

 to report the problem with build/error logs.

 and add it to your commit.
-As we want to bring ROCm into `community` we would greatly appreciate if you test that the package builds in a clean chroot such as mock.
+As we want to bring ROCm into COPR we would greatly appreciate if you test that the package builds in a clean chroot such as mock.

 ## Thanks [rocm-arch](https://github.com/rocm-arch/rocm-arch)
 for putting your README.md file out there so i can steal it .